YuChaoGithub/Knights-Rubbish/build_log.md

 * Design level part 1-5-1, 1-5-2.
 Not tested yet.

 [2018.02.04]
 * Holy, I screwed up!
-I accidentally converted the project to 3.0, not knowing that many things broke. damn.
+I accidentally converted the project to 3.0, not knowing that many things broke.
+Should've added a branch. damn.

+**Commit** [Godot 3.0]

+* Ported fonts to Godot 3.0.
+* Wrote a python script to process `.tscn` files to fix the rotation values of animations.
+Processed all `.tscn` files.
+* Reset project settings for Godot 3.0.
+* Redesigned physics layers and reassign the layers/masks of existing physic bodies.
+* Redesigned render layers and reassign the layers/masks.
+Comment: Seems that it's not that hard to migrate to Godot 3.0.
+Worth it!

 **Commit**

 To Do List:
+* Simplify character movement script.
+* Change the term "Character" to "Hero".
+* Fix particles (Keshia Ult Eraser, Ult eye, Ignited, sockute lightning ball).
+* Fix scripts to Godot 3.0.

 Planned Prototype Stages:
 [Ver 0.1] First level completed.
 (Est. May 2018)